sagnikc395/100xdevs-cohort1/week1.1/notes.md

   - if waiting for this to complete, then we are blocking on the thread here.
   - **To take the advantage of the async nature of JS, we need to use callbacks**.
     - a pass a function inside a function , sort of like a callback

+  - Before file was reached ,the control read to the business logic for coding and we continued reading from the stream to get data.
+  - Good thing about asynchronous tasks, the thread would have to wait.
+My CPU usage is low, until then do the other tasks, until then control logged to the screen and the thing went to other functions.
+  - We can do heavy things offloaded by asynchronous programming while we do the easier things.

+- Loosely Typed:
+  - Types are loose in Javascript. it could be anything, made into anything.
+Source of lots of bugs , easier on developement -> Typescript is the answer.

+- Interpreted:
+  - Executed line by line; not compiled into a mchine langauge.
+  - Easier and faster to develop and make applications to.
+  - Execution speed becomes slow, a lot depends on JIT performance.
+  - Compiled Languages wi`ll compile the Code to binary, proess of prechecking , does a bunch of checks and error checks.

+- Nativs JS vs Browser:
+  - variables, loops,Date(), functions,objects,arrays etc.
+  - fetch , setTimeout,setInterval -> Browser based APIs
+  - different envrionments expose different APIs , Nodejs ,browsers,flights ,mobile etcs.
+  -